hakancelikdev/pydbm/docs/tutorial/models.md

 user = UserModel.get(user.id, default=None)
 ```

-If the user exists in the database, it will return the user, otherwise it will return None.
+If the user exists in the database, it will return the user, otherwise it raises `DoesNotExists` exception.

 ### Update